algorythmik/python-hocr/README.md

 # pyhocr

-pyhocr is a Python package to help you parse and navigate hocr files.
+pyhocr is a Python package to help you parse and navigate hocr documents.

 ## Installation